sablokgaurav/code_quicklook/README.md

-#### code This page is used for quick look when you are coding and you forgot some function or something as a reference.
+#### code This page is used for quick look when I am coding and I forgot some function or inbuilt class reference.
 It doesnt provide any code itself.
-Rest no book or code courses teaches you how to write code for specific applications, specific projects, specific roles and everything else.
-They simply teaches you how to put and declare variables, write functions and others.
-You have to put your efforts and this comes from applications and writing yourself the same.
+I believe that no book or code courses teaches you how to write code for specific applications, specific projects and analysis.
+They simply teaches you how to declare variables, write functions.
+These are only links that I am programming currently and need it as a reference.

 If you program and write code most of the day then to increase your vision and transparency and also to give your eyes a little bit rest, you  can find some themes here: [vscode_themes](https://vscodethemes.com/).